 4:00-4:10… Rob from Schroon Lake Marina arrives with gas, jumpers, a big smile, and a willingness to shoot the breeze and answer all our random questions about town; while he worked out the problem.
 We are up and running within minutes, and he graciously followed us back to the dock, mile after mile - we wanted to see this lake, and I can honestly say, mission accomplished.

 4:40ish… We loaded the boat, parted ways with Shaun, and then decided to take a spin (via car) down to the Marina.
 What an awesome place.
 Definitely worth a stop if you are in the area and looking for any gear.
 They have recently refinished the main building, and they sell everything from boats and gear to t-shirts and mugs.
 Plus… as seems to be the case in most places I’ve visited in Schroon, you’ll be greeted at a family-owned business by friendly outgoing folks.

 5:00ish… We decide our adventure is over, and we really should get on the road.
 Only an hour or so later than we planned.
 Could have been worse by all means.

 It is almost, almost, a blessing that we broke down - it afforded us extra time to take in our surroundings, research the town, and mingle with the locals.
-Schroon Lake definitely deserves another visit: I hear we need to take a hike up Mt.
+Foliage Season is about to hit, and Schroon Lake deserves another visit: while it might be getting a bit chilly to dive in, I hear we need to take a hike up Mt.
 Severance, and there are a few restaurants I can’t wait to try out - I’m open to suggestions, send me your favorite spots, maybe we’ll get a chance to swing by!
-Next time, we’ll plan for a full-day adventure (and daycare) - that much I guarantee.
+Next time, we’ll plan for a full day (and daycare) - that much I guarantee.